Pranab Kumar Gogoi: Early life and education

 Gogoi was born on 19 August 1936 in Guwahati to Girindra Nath Gogoi and Hiranyalata Gogoi.
-His father was a minister of the Government of Assam.
-He received LLB degree from Guwahati University in 1961.
+His father was a minister in the Government of Assam.
+He received an LLB degree from Guwahati University in 1961.

 Political career

 Gogoi was elected as a legislator of the Assam Legislative Assembly from Sibsagar in 2001.
-He was also elected from that constituency in 2006.
+He was re-elected from that constituency in 2006.
 He served as a minister of the Government of Assam from 2006 to 2011.
-In 2011 he was elected from Sibsagar too.
+In 2011 he was again elected from Sibsagar.
 He was appointed the speaker of the Assam Legislative Assembly on 6 June 2011.
 He served in the post till 28 May 2016.
-During this time he took steps for "Assamese" definition in 2015.
-After consultations with 53 organisations he recommended the year 1951 be taken as the cut off period for the definition of Assamese and National Register of Citizens for Assam.
+During this time he took steps for a consensus definition of "Assamese" in 2015.
+After consultations with 53 organisations he recommended the year 1951 be taken as the cut-off period for the definition of Assamese and National Register of Citizens for Assam.
 In 2016 he was elected as a legislator of the Assam Legislative Assembly from Sibsagar for the fourth consecutive time.

 Personal life and death

 Gogoi was married to Mohini Gogoi.
 Together they had 3 sons - Manjir, Sameer and Prameer.

 Gogoi died on 3 February 2020 at a private hospital in Guwahati at the age of 83.
-He was survived by his wife, his sons, their spouses and their children.
+He was survived by his wife, their sons, and the spouses and children of their sons.
 Chief Minister Sarbananda Sonowal, former Chief Minister Tarun Gogoi, Ripun Bora and other politicians all paid tribute.

 Funeral

-The mortal remains of Gogoi, wrapped in the national flag, were brought to his residence located at Red Cross Road on Tuesday night at around 7 PM.
-His mortal remains were taken to Rajiv Bhavan and Sibsagar Bar Association where Congress members and members of the bar association paid tribute.
+Gogoi's body, wrapped in the national flag, was brought to his residence located at Red Cross Road on 4 February at around 7 p.m.
+His body was taken to Rajiv Bhavan and Sibsagar Bar Association where Congress members and members of the bar association paid tribute.

 Gogoi was cremated with full state honours at Hahchara Jathipatia village in Sivasagar district in presence of relatives and leaders from political parties.
 His mortal remains were cremated by his three sons Manjir, Sameer and Prameer at 2 PM amidst gun salute by Assam Police personnel.
 Hundreds of mourners came to the cremation site.
 Leaders of different political parties and organizations laid wreaths on the mortal remains and a gun salute was given before the last rites.
-Leader of Opposition Debabrata Saikia, Rakibul Hussain, BJP leaders, administrative officials, including Sivasagar Deputy Commissioner Dr. MS Lakshmi Priya were present.
+Leader of the Opposition Debabrata Saikia, Rakibul Hussain, BJP leaders, administrative officials, including Sivasagar Deputy Commissioner MS Lakshmi Priya were present.